 - Do this regularly, and the leaf preparation will strengthen both follicles and roots.

 6. Protects Against Cancer

 Several studies have been carried out on the anti-cancer effects of guava extract, guava seed, and the whole plant.
-(11) They have found that it can fight human cancerous cells, including prostate, colon, and epidermal cancers, as well as leukemia and melanoma.
-(11)
+They have found that it can fight human cancerous cells, including colon and prostate cancer, breast cancer, and epidermal cancers, as well as leukemia and melanoma.

 Thanks to its high lycopene content, which is known for its cancer-fighting properties, guava fruit can protect your body against this deadly disease.
 That’s on top of its powerful antioxidant and micronutrients content.

 As stated earlier, guavas are also rich in polyphenols which are powerful antioxidants that kill free radicals generated in the body, preventing the growth of cancer cells.